Aam ka Achaar, Mango Pickle, Punjabi Achar

 Sun-dried mangoes used in this pickle impart a salty chewy character and also improve the shelf life of the pickle.
 This is a very simple recipe to follow.
 Just keep in mind the basics of pickle making a clean sterilized jar, see that there is no moisture and ensure that mustard oil forms a covering layer over the ingredients in the jar.

-- Combine the mangoes, turmeric powder and 2 tbsp of salt and toss well.
+- To make aam ka achaar, combine the mangoes, turmeric powder and 2 tbsp of salt and toss well.

-- Place the mangoes on a sieve, cover and place under the sun for 4 to 6 hours.
+- Place the mangoes on a sieve, cover with a muslin cloth and place under the sun for 4 to 6 hours.

 - Combine the rest of the ingredients in a bowl and mix well.